 Finding accommodation in Paris can be very challenging as a student … but choosing the right area to live in is even harder!
-Indeed, Paris is a great city full of neighbourhoods and districts with very different feels.
-We are, therefore, focusing on two areas that have always appealed to students hoping to live in Paris: the Latin Quarter and République – Bastille.
+Indeed, Paris is a great city full of neighborhoods and districts with very different feels.
+We are going to focus on two areas that have always appealed to students hoping to live in Paris: the Latin Quarter and République- Bastille.

-The second thing to bear in mind in order to “understand” Paris better is … the Seine!
-The river cuts the city in two, in the middle, from east to west, creating a natural border between the quiet Left Bank (south) and the more dynamic Right Bank (north).
+The second thing to bear in mind in order to “understand” Paris better is the Seine!
+The river cuts the city in two, creating a natural border between the quiet Left Bank (south) and the more dynamic Right Bank (north).

 Paris is, therefore, a whole network of neighborhoods spread out across both banks of the Seine and the 20 districts that make up the City of Light.
 Each bank and each arrondissement in Paris has its own set of characteristics; we realize that it’s a challenge for students to find a suitable district given the multitude of neighborhoods, both in terms of atmosphere and quality of life.

 For a more detailed explanation of the different areas of Paris, you can read our post about where to stay for the right atmosphere in Paris.

 The quarters of Paris to live in as a student